Curious about Holy Hills Hermitage?

 What about security?

-The Hermitage is accessed through a gateway at the entrance to a long private driveway.
-In the interest of privacy, the driveway entrance is marked by a signpost which carries only the logo design for Holy Hills Hermitage.
-Upon arrival at the driveway, retreatants call or text the Hermitage Director before opening the unlocked gate.
+driveway gate.
 This gate is clearly marked with signs that indicate private property.
 After closing the gate behind them, retreatants are greeted by the Hermitage Director at the bottom of the driveway.
-Retreatants are encouraged to inform the Hermitage Director should they need to leave the grounds during their stay.
+Should they need to leave the grounds during their stay, retreatants inform the Hermitage Director.
 All retreatants are greeted by the Hermitage Director upon entering and leaving the property, thus the Director is aware of anyone entering or leaving the grounds.
-Each cottage also has a set of keys to the front and back doors.
+Each cottage also has a key to the front and back doors.

 What are the costs and payments options?